 Strong tests of the Cushing hypothesis include tests of multiple mechanisms.
 To accomplish this, performance metrics would ideally be assessed for both the consumer and resource, and at the level of the individual when possible, but such data are extremely rare in this literature.
 Of the studies we examined with per-capita performance data on the consumer (hereafter referred to as ‘life history studies’), none had equivalent measures of performance on the resource (Table 1).
 The majority of these studies (14/25) measured performance at the community level for the resource (e.g. biomass; Table 1) and many had no measure at all for the resource (7/25; Table 1).
 As expected, studies that measured population- or community-level data on the consumer (hereafter referred to as food-web studies) collected more equivalent data on the resource and consumer.
 The majority of these studies also collected population-level (7/17) or community level data for the resource (7/17) (Table 1).
 Across all life history and food-web studies, only one study measured per-capita performance on the resource.

 Part of these discrepancies may stem from differing generation times—studies that can easily observe a resource curve shaped by predation often focus on organisms with generation times on the scale of days to week.
 For example, aquatic studies that focus on phytoplankton as the resource may observe many generations in one summer while a terrestrial study focused on caterpillars would generally observe a comparably smaller number generations (1-2(?), depending on latitude and species for caterpillars).
 When populations turnover too quickly to track individuals, researchers struggle to collect robust data on per capita fitness.
-The fundamental difference in the scale of generation times pervades aquatic/terrestrial comparisons at lower trophic levels (Gruner et al. 2008, Borer et al. 2005; Shurin et al. 2006) and may drive the difference in the objectives of aquatic vs. terrestrial studies in the phenological mismatch literature.
+The fundamental difference in the scale of generation times pervades aquatic/terrestrial comparisons, particularly at lower trophic levels (Gruner et al. 2008, Borer et al. 2005; Shurin et al. 2006) and may drive the difference in the objectives of aquatic vs. terrestrial studies in the phenological mismatch literature.
 Indeed, the majority of aquatic studies in our review approached the Cushing hypothesis from the perspective of food-web theory (14/20), whereas terrestrial studies approached it from life-history theory (20/24; Table 2).

 A further divide across studies may come from the size, and population size, of the consumer, properties correlated with generation time: it can be difficult to collect per capita fitness data when consumers are too small and numerous.
 Of the life history studies, the majority of consumers were birds (15/25) and mammals (6/25; Table 2).
 Comparatively, invertebrates were measured at the population or community level and the vast majority were aquatic (10/11) (Table 2).
 Therefore, only certain classes of organisms are tested for each class of mechanisms and in one type of biome (?), further limiting generalizations across systems.